 Paint and sip spots are exactly what they sound like: places where you can hold a brush in one hand and a glass of wine (or whatever your beverage of choice is) in the other.
 Don’t worry if you’re nervous about bringing your child to a bar — the spots are more art studio than saloon.
 Rows of easels are set up facing an instructor, who walks you through the painting of that session, step by step.
 You can join a scheduled class with a predetermined painting, or book a private event for a chance to choose from hundreds of designs.

 Costs range from about $30 to $60 per person, per session, and everything (except the drinks) is included.
+(You can bring your own wine, beer, champagne, etc.—but no hard liquor.)
 The location will provide paints, an easel, and an apron; you bring yourself and the kids, and your inner artists.
 Even without any previous artistic experience, you’ll be surprised at how great everyone’s art turns out.
 Who knew you were so creative?

 photo: Painting with a Twist